codeclimate/codeclimate-rubocop/config/contents/style/hash_syntax.md

 * ruby19_no_mixed_keys - forces use of ruby 1.9 syntax and forbids mixed
 syntax hashes

+This cop has `EnforcedShorthandSyntax` option.
+It can enforce either the use of the explicit hash value syntax or the use of Ruby 3.1's hash value shorthand syntax.

 ### Example: EnforcedStyle: ruby19 (default)
     # bad
     {:a => 2}